afsenovilla/YOTO-json-extractor/README.md

 2. Input one or multiple YOTO URLs into the text area.
 3. Click the "Extract files" button to start the download and processing.
-4. The processed files will be saved in a newly created directory named after the title of the content.
+4. The processed files and folders will be saved and the compressed in the directory of your choice.

 ---